kurdin/console-remote/README.md

 The MIT License (MIT)

-###Warning: Use Console.Re for Development and Testing environments only.
-PLEASE MAKE SURE IT REMOVED FROM YOUR PRODUCTION WEBSITES AND SERVERS.
+#### Warning: Use Console.Re for Development and Testing environments only